pytorch/pytorch_sphinx_theme/README.md

 html_theme_path = ["../../../lightning_sphinx_theme"]
 ```

-Next create a file `.env.json` in the root of this repo with some keys/values referencing the local folders of the Docs and Tutorials repos:
+Next create a file `.env.json` in the root of the THEME repo with some keys/values referencing the local folders of the Docs and Tutorials repos:

 ```
 {